SgtSwagrid/swag-ui/README.md

 A graphics library for 2D Java games using OpenGL/GLFW.

 #### Installation
-Simply include 'SwagUI vX.X' in your project.
+Simply include 'SwagUI vX.X.jar' in your project.

 #### Example usage
 Example 1